-Please refer to the catalog section titled "Federal Return of Title IV Funds Policy" or see the Financial Aid department at the respective campus for further details that may affect the return of federal funds.
+Please refer to the catalog section titled "Federal Return of Title IV Funds Policy" for further details that may affect the return of federal funds.

 It is not the practice of the school to transfer or sell promissory instruments; however, promissory instruments will not be negotiated prior to completion of 50% of the course of instruction.
 Student inquiries may be directed to the Minnesota Office of Higher Education, 1450 Energy Park Drive, Suite 350, St. Paul, MN 55108-5227.